openfoodfacts/taxonomy-editor/doc/rdf-converter.md

 Full property definitions for standard properties, including:

 - USDA codes
-- Wikidata links
-- Wikipedia links

 Deal with taxonomies that are merged together, e.g. ingredients includes additives, vitamins, minerals, etc.

 Cross-referencing between taxonomies, e.g. expected ingredients in categories

-Add documentation to the properties
+Add documentation and international labels to the properties

+Figure out a way to get links working for things like CIQUAL, Agribalyse and Wikidata